 However, when employees with workplace trauma work remotely or during off-hours, it’s crucial to maintain regular communication through chat programs like Slack and have frequent one-on-one meetings.

-An effective way to mitigate potential workplace trauma is to identify those at the greatest risk and help them build the right skills.
+An effective way to mitigate potential workplace trauma is to identify those at greatest risk and help them build the right skills.

 Another way skills testing can facilitate a trauma-informed workplace is through the hiring process.